Battle of Zinjibar (2011–2012): Re-escalation (March–May 2012)

-Maqula's replacement, Major General Salem Ali Qatan, headed a renewed bombing campaign against the militants in response to the attack which "reflect improved communication and intelligence under the new commander" according to officials.
-Efforts to combat Ansar al-Sharia escalated across Abyan as pro-government forces fended off a militant assault on the city of Lawdar in early April.
-On 20 April, an official statement reported that the army had advanced on and secured a district on the outskirts of Zinjibar while killing 25 militants.
-Ansar al-Sharia acknowledged a "massive offensive by Sanaa regime forces", but maintained that they still controlled most areas.
+Maqula's replacement, Major General Salem Ali Qatan, headed a renewed bombing campaign against the militants from 9 March onwards in response to the attack.
+On 18 March 2012, the Yemeni Navy reportedly conducted strikes on northeastern Zinjibar, killing 16 militants.
+Four days later, an alleged joint US-Yemeni naval bombardment on the city left 29 militants dead.

+Efforts to combat Ansar al-Sharia escalated across Abyan in early April as pro-government forces fended off a militant assault on Lawdar.
+On 20 April, an official statement reported the army had advanced and secured a district on the outskirts of Zinjibar while killing 25 militants.
+Ansar al-Sharia acknowledged a "massive offensive by Sanaa regime forces" but said they still controlled most areas.
 Yemeni forces advanced deeper towards the center of Zinjibar after a six-hour battle which ended on 24 April.
 Multiple government buildings were secured, including the local post office, while heavy fighting continued to take place in the southern and eastern outskirts of the city.
-Ansar al-Sharia denied the army's progress.
-On 8 May, another attack on military positions in Dofas and al-Kawd, likely in retaliation for a drone strike which killed AQAP leader Fahd al-Quso days earlier, left at least 32 soldiers dead.
+Ansar al-Sharia again denied the army's progress.
+On 8 May, another attack in Dofas and al-Kawd targeting the 2nd Infantry Battalion and the Artillery Battalion of the 115th Infantry Brigade left dozens of soldiers dead and captured, a day after a US drone strike killed AQAP leader Fahd al-Quso.